BorisKorsun/BorisKorsun/README.md

 ### Hi there 👋

-You're now looking at ✨young and very ambitious FrontEnd Dev's page✨
+You're now looking at young and very ambitious FrontEnd Dev's page

 -💪 Ready and armed for interesting projects ideas